HaThiPhuongLinh/Week04_Software-Architecture-and-Design/README.md

 The closer to the line, the better balanced the class.
  - Classes that fall too far into the upper righthand corner enter into what architects call the zone of uselessness: code that is too abstract becomes difficult to use.
  - Conversely, code that falls into the lower lefthand corner enter the zone of pain: code with too much implementation and not enough abstraction becomes brittle and hard to maintain.

+## Usage
+- Write code to export the project report to XML.
+- View Java packages using the UI provided by jdepend.
+- Install JDepend-UI from its GitHub repository.
+- Generate the final report using JDepend-UI.

 ## Setup
 1. Download `jdepend-2.10.zip` from the official GitHub repository and extract it to a desired directory. (https://github.com/clarkware/jdepend/tree/master/dist)
 2. Create a new project and add a `libs` directory in the root of the project.